 applied to all elements by default.

+Scroll below for a detailed functionality description of each file.
 In addition to the above, if you want to present highlighted code snippets (or colored terminal output) on your website, there’s also a builtin style for Pygments, matching m.css themes:

 - pygments-dark.css, generated from pygments-dark.py